nimh-dsst/dsst-defacing-pipeline/README.md

    developed by the AFNI Team.
 To deface remaining scans in the session, register them to the primary scan and use it's defacemask to generate a defaced image.
 3. Visually inspect defaced scans with your preferred QC tool.
-4. Fix defacings that failed QC.
+4. Fix defacings that failed visual inspection.

 ## Workflow